World Food Failure

-The rapid increase is Northern hemisphere extreme weather threatens global catastrophe because all the world's best food producing regions are in the Northern hemisphere.
-The prolonged drought affecting the US great grain belt region is of grave concern.
+The rapid increase in Northern hemisphere warming and extreme weather threatens global catastrophe because all the world's best food producing regions are in the Northern hemisphere.
+Climate change prolonged extreme droughts have affected the US great grain belt region, Europe, China and South America.
 This northern hemisphere extreme weather is being driven by the rapid loss of Arctic albedo cooling impacting of top of NH warming.
 Scientists have called the Arctic summer sea ice 'the air conditioner of the entire Northern hemisphere'.
 This air conditioning affect is from Arctic albedo cooling as a whole.
 The Far North snow provides about half the NH albedo cooling influence and is most important with respect to increasing NH drought.
 The loss of Arctic sea ice is altering the jet stream and this increasing all extreme weather events and also has a blocking effect on the weather prolonging the extremes (research by Jennifer Francis).

 Global warming increases heat waves, drought, wildfires, storms and floods

 It was always predictable by the basic science that constant atmospheric GHG pollution, with increasing GHGs in the atmosphere, would lead to increased extreme weather.
 Global warming will increase extreme heat leading to increased drought, which together will increase the risk of wildfires.
 Global warming increases atmospheric water vapor because warm air holds more water vapor, and water vapor feedback increases warming.

 In fact it has been long established that for every one degree C of warming the air will hold 7% more water (the Clausius–Clapeyron equation).

 The increased GHG heat in the lower atmosphere increases lower atmosphere energy energizing of the hydrological cycle, leading to stronger winds, more heavy rains and flooding.